italo-goncalves/geomod3D/README.md

 Open 3D geological data is *very* welcome.
 Send me an e-mail if you can provide some or if you know of a repository.

+You can install the package with the command `devtools::install_github("italo-goncalves/geomod3D")`.

 TODO list:
 * Add data and a vignette containing structural measurements